Nick-SHM/mkdocs-tags/README.md

     - tags
 ```

 Second, add a blank `tags.md` file in `docs/` and add it to the `nav` entry in `mkdocs.yml`.
-This file will be generated as a list of all tags and the pages under each of them.
+This file will be generated as a list of all tags with the pages under them.
 This page can also have tags, but the all the content in the file other than metadata and the title will be ignored.
 Customization options will be available in the future.

 ### Add Tags to Pages